sarthakagrawal927/interview-prep/CompanyWiseQuestions/GFG Archives/cisco.md

 ## CN

-* TCP & UDP -> examples, differences, how connections made
+1. TCP & UDP -> examples, differences, how connections made
-* MAC address & IP, IP Header
+2. MAC address & IP, IP Header
-* TCP 3way handshake
+3. TCP 3way handshake
-* TCP/IP modal, OSI modal -> all layers functions and explanation
+4. TCP/IP modal, OSI modal -> all layers functions and explanation
-* IPV4 vs IPV6 - can IPv6 device run IPv4 addresses.
+5. IPV4 vs IPV6 - can IPv6 device run IPv4 addresses.
-* Switch Vs Router Vs Bridge - what layers they belong to.
+6. Switch Vs Router Vs Bridge - what layers they belong to.
-* ICMP, VLAN, HTTP
+7. ICMP, VLAN, HTTP , HTTPS
-* DNS - caching, poisoning, securing
+8. DNS - caching, poisoning, securing
-* Protocols - FTP, DHCP, ARP - port numbers and functioning
+9. Protocols - FTP, DHCP, ARP - port numbers and functioning
-* Socket Programming
+10. Socket Programming
-* Subnetting and super netting
+11. Subnetting and super netting
-* Modem, Ethernet Cables, NIC - working ,uses - everything you see at home
+12. Modem, Ethernet Cables, NIC - working ,uses - everything you see at home
-* Different Network errors and troubleshooting them
+13. Different Network errors and troubleshooting them
-* How URL works, detail explanation of steps when you search a url, when you send WhatsApp to a friend
+14. How URL works, detail explanation of steps when you search a url, when you send WhatsApp to a friend
-* Routing  - Algorithms - flood routing, Protocols, Uses in detail
+15. Routing  - Algorithms - flood routing, Protocols, Uses in detail
-* Ping, TraceRoute, TTL
+16. Ping, TraceRoute, TTL
-* If you log in to Facebook and let’s say it is not responding what will be your troubleshooting method?
+17. If you log in to Facebook and let’s say it is not responding what will be your troubleshooting method?
-* Difference between RIP and Link State Routing.
+18. Difference between RIP and Link State Routing.
-* Handling multiple clients in a chat system
+19. Handling multiple clients in a chat system
-* Gateway protocols, Encryption
+20. Gateway protocols, Encryption
-* How you check the user authentication?
+21. How you check the user authentication?
-* How the datagram packet converts into the frame and how the computer decides the size of the frame.
+22. How the datagram packet converts into the frame and how the computer decides the size of the frame.
-* How sender confirms that the send data will successfully send or not.
+23. How sender confirms that the send data will successfully send or not.
-* Explain Sliding window protocol
+24. Explain Sliding window protocol
-* Fragmentation in IP packets
+25. Fragmentation in IP packets
-* In case of any fault in a path, how does a dynamic routing protocol switches path?
+26. In case of any fault in a path, how does a dynamic routing protocol switches path?
-* What is an atomic transaction?
+27. What is an atomic transaction?
 How can you ensure if a transaction is atomic?
-* What are the classes in classful addressing and what range of addresses belong to each class?
+28. What are the classes in classful addressing and what range of addresses belong to each class?

 Ask :
-How do you ensure you are the most secure company
+How do you ensure you are the most secure company?